stocnet/MoNAn/README.md

 # Example

-The following outlines a simple example with synthetic data stored in the MoNAn package.
+In this section we outline a simple example with synthetic data stored in the MoNAn package.

 ``` r
 library(MoNAn)